-This is an incredibly easy, but delicious recipe.
-The uniqueness of this jollof rice lies in the roasting of the bell peppers, tomatoes, onions, and garlic.
+This is an incredibly easy but delicious recipe.
+The uniqueness of this jollof rice lies in the roasting of bell peppers, tomatoes, onions, and garlic.
 This brings an additional depth of flavor to the meal.
 If you’re looking for a Jollof Rice recipe that will be the star of the show, this is it!

 Roasted Peppers Beef Jollof Rice

 This is a great basic rice recipe that is easy to prepare.
 The only difference between my preparation of this rice and my classic Nigerian jollof rice recipe is that I roasted the peppers, tomatoes, onions, and garlic before using them to cook the rice.
 This makes a TREMENDOUS difference to the final presentation.

 Well, I also used basmati rice and beef stock to give it a rich beefy taste.
 You can check out my collection of Rice Recipes for more delicious.

 What type of basmati rice works for this jollof rice?

 To get the best out of your jollof rice, it’s advisable to get a good brand of basmati rice.
 It makes a huge difference in the final texture.
 I personally prefer to use the sella parboiled Extra Long Basmati Rice.
 It works so well.

 How to get a perfectly cooked jollof rice with well-separated grains